SurajSSingh/SurajSSingh.github.io/src/project/keito.md

 ## Current Status

 New team continuing to develop game, with me serving as an adviser.
-Looking to continue development and release the game.
+The team is aiming to release the game on Steam.